Petroleum Storage Certificate Summary

 Petrol - general safety

 Where petrol might be used (eg mobile equipment, generators) or workers exposed to other petrol fire/explosion risks (eg garage workshops) an assessment needs to be carried out on the risks involved to ensure that adequate control measures are taken.
-Leaflets giving advice on petrol safety are available, covering safe storage,
+Leaflets giving advice on petrol safety are available, covering safe storage, carriage and use.

 When draining petrol tanks, appropriate advice includes: